 Millions of European citizens are already participating in many conscious ways in participatory experiments such as Zooniverse, BOINC, or Fold.it.
 It is now tine for scientists to move on from traditional one-way dissemination and outreach activities towards the public.
 Researchers need to start empowering amateurs and engaging volunteers who will contribute to their research work through individual contributions and collective collaborations.

-Go back to Why sharing matters special issue.
+Go back to the Special Issue: Why sharing matters